GrokCV/website/content/authors/YinruiLi/_index.md

   - Undergraduates
 ---

-Dingyi Cui（崔丁一） is currently an undergraduate student majoring in Electronic Information Engineering at Henan University of Technology (HAUT), China.
-His research interests include image denoising, image enhancement, and object detection.For more detailed information about his research, publications, and projects, please visit his personal academic website at <https://dingyi.grokcv.ai/>.
+Yinrui Li（李崯瑞） is currently an undergraduate student majoring in Electronic Information Engineering at Henan University of Technology (HAUT), China.
+Her research interests include image denoising, image enhancement, and object detection.For more detailed information about her research, publications, and projects, please visit her personal academic website at <https://yinrui.grokcv.ai/>.
 {style="text-align: justify;"}